djalbat/reaction/README.md

 ## Roadmap

-- Pad out Redux support if necessary.
+- Add an implementation of Redux,
-- Look at Falcor.
+- then look at Falcor.

 ## Contact